rianmubarok/fluentemojiapi/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Help keep FluentEmojiAPI running and continuously improved!

+Your support helps with:

+- Server hosting costs
+- Domain maintenance
+- API improvements
+- New features development

+Every contribution, no matter how small, makes a difference and keeps this API free for everyone to use!

 ## ![bug](https://fluentemojiapi-production.up.railway.app/svg/1f41b?size=24) Issues

 Found a bug or have a feature request?
 Please open an [issue](https://github.com/rianmubarok/fluentemojiapi/issues) with detailed information.